ryu1kn/csv-writer/README.md

 node's transform stream and use `CsvStringifier`, which is explained later, inside it , and pipe the stream into a file write stream.

-If you don't want to write a header line, don't give `title` to header elements and just give field ids as a string.
+If you don't want to write a header line, don't give `title` to header elements and just give field IDs as a string.

 ```js
 const createCsvWriter = require('csv-writer').createObjectCsvWriter;